GSejas/markdown-toolbar/docs/UI-UX-DESIGN.md

 - Minimal DOM manipulation
 - Resource cleanup on deactivation

-This UI/UX design ensures that the Markdown Toolbar Extension provides an intuitive, efficient, and enjoyable editing experience while maintaining the high standards expected in VS Code extensions.
+This UI/UX design ensures that the Markdown Extended Toolbar Extension provides an intuitive, efficient, and enjoyable editing experience while maintaining the high standards expected in VS Code extensions.